stakater/kubestackplus-docs/content/for-developers/explanation/deploying-secrets.md

     * _Used for_: Communicating with RHACS API to scan images and deployments
     * _Lifecycle_: Created at the time of RHACS deployment.
 The secret is then copied over to build namespaces of tenants.
     * _Comment_: Needs to be deployed in build namespace.
 We deploy it using TGI.
     * _Deployment Process_: After StackRox is installed on the SAAP cluster.
-An api token is created and stored in the rox-creds secret in the `stakater-stackrox` namespaces.
+An API token is created and stored in the rox-creds secret in the `stakater-stackrox` namespaces.
 We then use a Template and a TemplateGroupInstance with the same name to distribute the secret in the build namespace of tenants.

 ## Customer Managed Secrets